 Director: James Gray.
 Cast: Mark Wahlberg, Joaquin Phoenix, James Caan, Charlize Theron, Ellen Burstyn, Faye Dunaway, Andrew Davoli, Steve Lawrence, Robert Montano.
 Screenplay: James Gray and Matt Reeves.
+Twitter Capsule:

-Beyond that creaky subplot, if the emotional sincerity of the rest of The Yards can't get you on board, nor can compelling character work from a highly qualified cast, I don't want to close without praising the movie for being so big.
-The aspect ratio of this widescreen gem, photographed by Harris Savides, feels like it's 3:1the screen looks oblong, and somberly majestic, like an old subway carand the overlaying of themes and feelings is generous.
-Gray's vision can be a little far-sighted, for in his commitment to his grand scheme, he can occasionally let the scene or shot at hand run on too long, or silence Howard Shore's otherwise powerful score before it distracts from the affect of the images themselves.
-Still, how many new movies have problems like thistoo much ambition, too much awe before the Me Decade masterpieces, and occasional overdoses of emotion?
-Count how many times I've unwittingly used the word "feel" in this review to understand how much texture Gray's film has as both a visual and emotional experience.
-And by all means, head to the theater and feel this movie for youself.
-B
+Beyond that creaky subplot, the gutsy emotional candor of the rest of The Yards really distinguishes the film, as does the compelling character work from a highly qualified cast.
+Furthermore, I don't want to close without praising the movie for being so big in other respects.
+The aspect ratio of this widescreen gem, photographed by Harris Savides, feels like it's 3:1the screen looks oblong and somberly majestic, like an old subway car.
+At the level of the script, the overlaying of themes and feelings not only makes for ample drama but embraces human paradox.
+Gray's vision can be a little far-sighted: in his commitment to an admirably grand scheme, he occasionally lets a scene or shot run on too long.
+He is prone to silencing Howard Shore's powerful score lest it distract from the power in Savides' images, of which Gray seems supremely protective.
+Still, how many new movies have problems like thistoo much ambition, too much awestruck indebtedness to Me Decade masterpieces, and too many overdoses of emotion?
+Count how many times I've unwittingly used the word "feel" in this review, implying how much texture Gray's film has as both a visual and emotional experience.
+By all means, head to the theater and feel this movie for youself.
+Grade:B

 National Board of Review: Best Supporting Actor (Phoenix; also cited for Gladiator